kholmgre/VRIOT/playground/tictactoe/readme.md

 The first task builds the test using webpack.
 The entry point is located in playground/tictactoe/src/server/tests/.
 Webpack emits the .js file to playground/tictactoe/test/.

-The second task launches mocha that watches the servertests.js for changes and runs the tests.
+The second task launches mocha, which will watch servertests.js for changes and run the tests.

 ## Deployment

 We have deployed the system to an Ubuntu instance on Azure.
-To get the environment ready you must install Node.
-After node is installed we will install forever, express and socket.io.
-You will also use Forever to start the node servers and keep them running.
+To get the environment ready you must first install Node.
+After Node is installed you will need to install Forever, Express and Socket.io.
+You will also use Forever to start the Node servers and keep them running indefinitely.

 ### Install dependencies
 Run the commands